Built in 1852, the Latimer House preserves the past as a museum of upper-class family and life in the 19th century Cape Fear region.

 The Latimer Family

-Their eldest, Henry Gould Latimer (1845–1929), was trained as an artist, painting works on display at the Latimer House today.
-Among his most popular works is his 1918 depiction of the famed Dram Tree.
-The second eldest son, William Latimer (1852–1923) attended Columbia University and practiced law.
-In 1888 he served as president of Wilmington and Seacoast Railroad, which took passengers from downtown Wilmington to Harbor Island near modern-day Wrightsville Beach.
+- The second eldest son, William Latimer (1852–1923) attended Columbia University and practiced law.
+In 1888 he served as president of the Wilmington Seacoast Railroad Company, which took passengers from downtown Wilmington to Harbor Island, near modern-day Wrightsville Beach.

-When Hebert and Empie arrived in Wilmington at the end of the Great War, William Latimer and his wife, Margaret Iredell Meares (1862–1956), were residing at the stately Latimer House.
+When Hebert Jr. and Empie arrived in Wilmington at the end of the Great War, William Latimer and his wife, Margaret Iredell Meares (1862–1956), were residing at the stately Latimer House.
 They had an addition built onto the rear of the house in 1922 to accommodate a modern kitchen.
-Upon William’s death the following year, Margaret converted the guest rooms and began to take in boarders to supplement her income.
+Upon William‘s death the following year, Margaret converted the guest rooms and began to take in boarders to supplement her income.

 The Lower Cape Fear Historical Society, Inc.